-A recent report found one motorcycle is stolen every 12 minutes in the U.S.* Of those bikes, just 42 percent are recovered.
+A recent law enforcement report found there’s one bike reported stolen every 12 minutes in the U.S.* Of those motorcycles stolen, just 42 percent are recovered.

-What can you do to help keep your motorcycle in your possession?
+What can you do to help keep your motorcycle in your possession and deter theft?
 Plenty.

-In addition to having quality motorcycle insurance coverage, follow the strategies below to help prevent your ride from becoming a statistic:
+In addition to having quality motorcycle insurance coverage, follow the motorcycle anti-theft strategies below to help prevent theft and keep your ride from becoming a statistic:

-- Store in a secure facility: At home, park your motorcycle in a locked garage, if possible.
-If thieves don’t see it, it’s not an easy target.
-If you need to park outside, cover your motorcycle with a plain cloth or tarp, not a cover with a cycle logo emblazoned on it—you’re just advertising to thieves what’s hidden beneath.
+At home, park your bike in a garage with the garage door locked, if possible.
+If thieves don’t see it, they don't know it exists.
+If you need to park outside, it’s a good idea to cover your motorcycle with a plain cloth or tarp, not a cover with a cycle logo emblazoned on it—you’re just advertising to thieves what’s hidden beneath.

-- Take your key with you: Always remove your key from the ignition, no matter how soon you’ll return to your motorcycle.
-It takes a thief less than 60 seconds to ride off with your bike if you leave the key in it.
+Always remove your key from the ignition, no matter how soon you’ll return to your motorcycle.
+It takes a thief less than 60 seconds to steal your bike if you leave the key in it.

-- Use steering locks: These locks make maneuvering a motorcycle difficult, so thieves are less likely to target your bike.
+These locks make steering a motorcycle difficult, so thieves are less likely to steal your bike.

-- Install an alarm: An alarm going off will likely deter most thieves from taking your motorcycle.
+An alarm going off is enough of a theft deterrent to keep most thieves from committing the crime.
 Plus, the sound lets you know something is wrong and calls others’ attention to your bike.

 Whether you ride a touring model or a sports bike, we offer plenty of other motorcycle safety tips in our On the Road blog.
 Stay safe and enjoy the ride.